julievrnt/easi-gui/docs/source/filters.rst

   This Switch node separates the output parameters lambda, mu and rho, according to how they are computed. lambda and mu are determined using a Constant Map node and have respectively the values 1 and 2, while rho is defined via an affine map and has the value :math:`x-y+1`.

 A Switch node always has at least one Switch Component node, in which the parameters need to be manually added.
 The + button adds new parameter rows to the map, while the - button removes the parameter of the button's row.
-Switch Component nodes can be further added by clicking on the "Add" button of the Switch node, while the "Delete" button removes the last Switch Component.
+As for normal components, Switch Component nodes can be further added by clicking on the "Add" button of the Switch node, while the "Delete" button removes the last Switch Component.